oracle/docker-images/OracleWebLogic/dockerfiles/12.2.1.3/README.md

         `$ docker images`

-### Running a Single Server Domain from the image
+### Running a single server domain from the image
-The WebLogic Server install image (built above) allows you to run a container with a single WebLogic server domain.
+The WebLogic Server install image (built above) allows you to run a container with a single WebLogic Server domain.
 This makes it extremely simple to deploy applications and any resource the application might need.

-#### Providing Admin server Usernasme and Password
+#### Providing the Administration Server user name and password
-The username and password must be supplied in a domain.properties file located in a HOST directory that you will map at Docker run time with the -v option to the image directory /u01/oracle/properties.
+The user name and password must be supplied in a `domain.properties` file located in a HOST directory that you will map at Docker runtime with the `-v` option to the image directory `/u01/oracle/properties`.
 The properties file enables the scripts to configure the correct authentication for the WebLogic Administration Server.

-The format of the domain.properties file is key value pair:
+The format of the `domain.properties` file is key=value pair:

 	username=myadminusername
 	password=myadminpassword

-**Note**: Oracle recommends that the domain.properties file be deleted or secured after the container and the WebLogic server are started so the username and password are not inadvertently exposed.
+**Note**: Oracle recommends that the `domain.properties` file be deleted or secured after the container and the WebLogic Server are started so that the user name and password are not inadvertently exposed.

-#### Start the Container
+#### Start the container
 Start a container from the image created in step 1.
 You can override the default values of the following parameters during runtime with the `-e` option: